This list is used by the Anthropologies of African Biosciences Research Group to circulate contributions to their forum

 The Roma Discussion Network List (also known as the RDNList) is an email-based community.
 It aims to encourage greater exchange of information, promote discussion and organise events in the UK for young career academics working on issues related to Roma, Gypsies and Traveller minorities.
 The list provides regular updates on major news, publications and events relating to Roma, Gypsies and Travellers.
 Posts also include information about relevant funding opportunities, research collaboration, job advertisements and new research projects.

-This list is used as an exchange platform for the University Association for Contemporary European Studies (UACES) supported Collaborative Research Network (CRN) "Romanis in Europe".
+This list has been retained 06/03/2015 no one can subscribe to this list and no one can post to this list - contact email@example.com for all enquiries regarding this list This list is used as an exchange platform for the University Association for Contemporary European Studies (UACES) supported Collaborative Research Network (CRN) "Romanis in Europe".
 The CRN already counts around 60 members, around the half of whom are UK based.
 The specific interest of the network lies with the evaluative research with the focus on policies targeting Romani communities, allowing their geographic mobility and determining their relationship with the European and national institutions.

 Scottish Addiction Studies is a network of researchers and lecturers at the University of Stirling in Scotland with a primary interest in drug/alcohol/tobacco misuse, gambling and the addictions.